micmejia/bible-dump/NKJV/1 Peter/1 Pet 1.md

 because it is written, "Be holy, for I am holy."

 ###### 17
-And if you call on the Father, who without partiality judges according to each one's work, conduct yourselves throughout the time of your [^f]stay _here_ in fear;
+And if you call on the Father, who without partiality judges according to each one's work, conduct yourselves throughout the time of your stay _here_ in fear;

 ###### 18
-knowing that you were not redeemed with [^g]corruptible things, _like_ silver or gold, from your aimless conduct _received_ by tradition from your fathers,
+knowing that you were not redeemed with corruptible things, _like_ silver or gold, from your aimless conduct _received_ by tradition from your fathers,

 ###### 19
 but with the precious blood of Christ, as of a lamb without blemish and without spot.

 ###### 20
-He indeed was foreordained before the foundation of the world, but was [^h]manifest in these last times for you
+He indeed was foreordained before the foundation of the world, but was manifest in these last times for you

 ###### 21
 who through Him believe in God, who raised Him from the dead and gave Him glory, so that your faith and hope are in God. ## The Enduring Word

 ###### 22
-Since you have purified your souls in obeying the truth [^i]through the Spirit in [^j]sincere love of the brethren, love one another fervently with a pure heart,
+Since you have purified your souls in obeying the truth through the Spirit in sincere love of the brethren, love one another fervently with a pure heart,

 ###### 23
-having been born again, not of [^k]corruptible seed but [^l]incorruptible, through the word of God which lives and abides [^m]forever,
+having been born again, not of corruptible seed but incorruptible, through the word of God which lives and abides forever,

 ###### 24
-because "All flesh _is_ as grass, And all [^n]the glory of man as the flower of the grass.
+because "All flesh _is_ as grass, And all the glory of man as the flower of the grass.
 The grass withers, And its flower falls away,

 ###### 25
-But the [^o]word of the Lord endures forever."
+But the word of the Lord endures forever."
 Now this is the word which by the gospel was preached to you.